schuelermine/PS-Ballchasing-Api-Client/README.md

 To download all your replays:

-`Get-MyReplayIDs -APIKey $YourAPIKey | Get-ReplayContentsByID -OutputPath $DesiredOutputPath`
+`Get-MyReplayIDs -APIKey $YourAPIKey | Get-ReplayContentsByIDs -OutputPath $DesiredOutputPath`

 where `$APIKey` and `$DesiredOutputPath` are your API Key and desired output folder path, respectively.